-≥20 kg.
-This dose should be maintained and response should be assessed at approximately Day 14.
-In socies that no endimining sufficient claphics include associated at upproximately pay in-only in patients not achieving sufficient clinical response should additional dose increases be considered.
-Dose increases may proceed at 22-week intervals in increments of 0.25 mg for patients -20 ko or 0.5 m of or patients -20 ko. discontinuation of all antipsychotic drugs should be considered.
 Extrapyramidal symptoms and psychostimulants - Caution is warranted in patients receiving both psychostimulants (e.g. methylphenidate) and risperidone concomitantly, as extrapyramidal symptoms could emerge when adjusting one or both medications.
 Gradual withdrawal of one or both treatments should be considered (see Interactions).

-The extrapy and a symptoms could emerge when adjusting one or both medications.
-Gradual withdrawal of one or both treatments should be considered (see Interactions).
-Neuroleptic Malignant Syndrome (NMS) Neuroleptic Malignant Syndrome, characterized by hyperthermia, muscle rigidity, autonomic instability, altered consciousness and elevated serum creatine phosphokinase levels has been reported to occur with antipsychotics.
+Neuroleptic Malignant Syndrome (NMS)

+Neuroleptic Malignant Syndrome, characterized by hyperthermia, muscle rigidity, autonomic instability, altered consciousness and elevated serum creatine phosphokinase levels has been reported to occur with antipsychotics.
 Additional signs may include myoglobinuria (rhabdomyolysis) and acute renal failure.
+In this event, all antipsychotic drugs, including RISPERDAL[®], should be discontinued.

+Parkinson's Disease and Dementia with Lewy Bodies

+Physicians should weigh the risks versus the benefits when prescribing antipsychotics, including RISPERDAL[®], to patients with Parkinson's Disease or Dementia with Lewy Bodies (DLB) since both groups may be at increased risk of Neuroleptic Malignant Syndrome as well as having an increased sensitivity to antipsychotic medications.
+Manifestation of this increased sensitivity can include confusion, obtundation, postural instability with frequent falls, in addition to extrapyramidal symptoms.

+Hyperglycemia and diabetes mellitus

-In this event, all antipsychotic drugs, including Risperidone Tablets, should be discontinued.
-Parkinson's Disease and Dementia with Lewy Bodies Physicians should weigh the risks versus the benefits when prescribing antipsychotics, including Risperidone Tablets, to patients with Parkinson's Disease or Dementia with Lewy Bodies (DLB) since both groups may be at increased risk of Neuroleptic Malignant Syndrome as well as having an increased sensitivity to antipsychotics, including Risperidone Tablets, to patients with Parkinson's Disease and Dementia with Lewy Bodies (DLB) since both groups may be at increased risk of Neuroleptic Malignant Syndrome as well as having an increased sensitivity to antipsychotics, including risperidone.
-Phyperglycemia and Diabetes Mellitus Hyperglycemia and Diabetes Mellitus Hyperglycemia and Diabetes Mellitus and exacerbation of pre-existing diabetes have been reported in patients with applicial antipsychotic use and glucose abnormalities is complicated by the possibility of an increased background risk of diabetes mellitus in the general population.
-Given these confounders, the relationship between atypical antipsychotics.
-Braditional the general population.
-Given these confounders, the relationship between atypical antipsychotics.
-Patients with an established diagnosis of diabetes mellitus, risk factors for diabetes (egidemiological studies suggest an increased risk of diabetes and hyperglycemia and babets, portex is not completely understood.
-Any patient treated with atypical anti
+Hyperglycemia, diabetes mellitus and exacerbation of pre-existing diabetes have been reported in patients treated with atypical antipsychotics, including RISPERDAL[®].
+Assessment of the relationship between atypical antipsychotic use and glucose abnormalities is complicated by the possibility of an increased background risk of diabetes mellitus in patients with schizophrenia and the increasing incidence of diabetes mellitus in the general population.
+Given these confounders, the relationship between atypical antipsychotic use and hyperglycemia-related adverse events is not completely understood.
+Any patient treated with atypical antipsychotics, including RISPERDAL[®] should be monitored for symptoms of hyperglycemia and diabetes mellitus (see Adverse Reactions).
+However, epidemiological studies suggest an increased risk of diabetes and hyperglycaemia with atypical antipsychotics.

+Patients with an established diagnosis of diabetes mellitus, risk factors for diabetes (e.g. obesity, family history of diabetes), or those who develop symptoms of hyperglycaemia during treatment with atypical antipsychotics should be monitored for symptoms of hyperglycaemia including polydipsia, polyuria, polyphagia and weakness.

+Weight gain

-Weight Gain Significant weight gain has been reported.
-Monitoring weight gain is advisable when Risperidex Tablets are being used.
+Significant weight gain has been reported.
+Monitoring weight gain is advisable when RISPERDAL[®] is being used.

+QT Interval

-QT Interval As with other antipsychotics, caution should be exercised when Risperidone Tablets are prescribed in patients with a history of cardiac arrhythmias, in patients with congenital long QT syndrome and in concomitant use with drugs known to prolong the QT interval.
+As with other antipsychotics, caution should be exercised when RISPERDAL[®] is prescribed in patients with a history of cardiac arrhythmias, in patients with congenital long QT syndrome and in concomitant use with drugs known to prolong the QT interval.

+Priapism

-Priapism Drugs with alpha-adrenergic blocking effects have been reported to induce priapism.
-Priapism has been reported with Risperidone Tablets during postmarketing surveillance (see
+Drugs with alpha-adrenergic blocking effects have been reported to induce priapism.
+Priapism has been reported with RISPERDAL[®] during postmarketing surveillance (see Adverse Reactions).